Developer-Autodesk/workflow-node.js-view.and.data.api/README-stg.md

 A sample demonstrating how to view a model in a web application with the Autodesk View & Data API.
 This web application has a basic Node.js server and JavaScript/HTML5 client.
 This sample does not demonstrate how to upload a model to the Autodesk server for translation.
 See instructions below to prepare a model to be consumed in this sample.

-This README explains how to setup the sample to use the Staging environment vs Production.

 ## Dependencies